Bmp greengas: History

-Prices and Awards
+Prices and awards

 In 2009, the company received the first Innovation Award from dena (Deutsche Energie-Agentur) biogaspartner.
 The award was for the principle of taking volumes directly from biomethane feed-in plants and redistributing them to customers throughout Germany in line with demand.
-This way, the trading basis for the biomethane product was created.
-Since the sustainable gas is transported together with conventional natural gas in the German natural gas grid, the trading company developed a system certifying the proof of origin.
+This way, the trading basis for the biomethane product was created..

 In 2017, bmp greengas was named one of the top 14 companies in the energy and utilities industry and was thus one of the 2017 growth champions according to FOCUS and Statista.
 With an average of 44 % growth per year, the company even came 5th in the ranking with other companies with annual sales of more than 100 million.

 In 2022 as well as 2023 the company received the "Top Company" award from kununu.
 The label recognizes companies that ranked among the top five percent of companies on kununu.
 Employees were particularly appreciative of the peer-to-peer communication, the work-life balance and the variety of tasks.